| |

 and took Morocco and Spain; death of Tashfin ibn Ali ibn

-Almoravid lbn Ghaniya to Majorca; Andalus
+Seville; flight of Almoravid lbn Ghaniya to Majorca; Andalus

 substantially independent.

-Moroccan Marrakesh captured by Almohads.
-Almohad Abd
+Moroccan Marrakesh captured by Almohads; Almohad Abd

-al-Mu'min annexes Central Maghreb.
-Almohads conquer
+al-Mu'min annexes Central Maghreb; Almohads conquer

-Afriqya, drive Normans from coastal cities in Afriqya.
+Afriqya, drive Normans from coastal cities in Afriqya;

 Death of Abd al-Mu'min, successor son Abu Ya'qub